Contact processes on the integers: Convergence rates

-\paragraph{Abstract:} The nearest neighbours contact process with infection rate $\mu$ altered so that each initial infection occurs at rate $\lambda$ instead is considered.
-If there is a positive probability that the epidemic starting from a single infected site lasts forever the process is said to survive, while otherwise it is said to die out.
-Irrespectively of the value of $\lambda$, for all $\mu$ throughout the contact process's subcritical phase the process dies out, while for all $\mu$ throughout its supercritical phase the process survives.
-In the former case we obtain certain exponential decay results; in the latter case, assuming additionally that $\mu\geq\lambda$, we prove that the ratio of the limit of the speed to that of the unaltered contact process is not greater than $\lambda / \mu$.
+\paragraph{Abstract:} The contact process on the integers with nearest neighbours interaction and infection rate $\mu$ altered so that initial infections occur at rate $\lambda$ instead is considered.
+It is known that regardless of the value of $\lambda$, if $\mu$ is less than the contact process's critical value then the process dies out, while if $\mu$ is greater than that value then the process survives.
+In the former case the time to die out is shown to be exponentially bounded; in the latter case, assuming additionally that $\mu\geq\lambda$, the ratio of the limit of the speed to that of the unaltered contact process is shown to be at most $\lambda / \mu$.